huf0813/bcc-adventure-park/README.md

 1. Fork this repository
 2. Follow the project Convention
 3. Finish all Service Implementation
-4. Implement Test Driven Development while working on it
+4. Implement Test-Driven Development while working on it

 ## :gift: Submission